 - After receiving an email from the audit team, paramedic response is required within 2 weeks, with provisions for delayed response due to extended vacation, leaves of absence or other extenuating circumstances.
 Once the paramedic has provided their response to the request for clarification, the call review process proceeds.

 - If no response is received, the paramedic may face administrative deactivation until the matter can be resolved.

 - The PHCS and LMD review the call including the paramedic response to request for audit clarification.
 Additional information may include an evaluation of BHP patch forms, CACC patch tapes, cardiac monitor summaries, paramedic interviews (email, telephone or in-person).

-- The outcome of the review and any required follow-up will be communicated in writing to the paramedic via a closure letter.
+- The outcome of the review and any required follow-up will be communicated in writing to the paramedic via a closure letter for any outcome that resulted as a major or critical variance.
 The most common outcome of these call reviews is for no variance to be assigned or for a minor variance, related either to patient care or documentation to be assigned.

 - Investigation Process

 - The investigation process closely resembles the call review process noted above; however, it is a more formal process utilized in the setting of a potential critical or complicated major variance.